vanhoangkha/Networking-fundamentals/Day28_OSPF_Part2.md

 OSPF Metric (Cost)

 - OSPFs Metric is called **COST**
-- It is automatically calculated based on the bandwidth (SPEED) of the Giao diện
+- It is automatically calculated based on the bandwidth (SPEED) of the Interface
-- It is calculated by DIVIDING a REFERENCE BANDWIDTH value by the Giao diện bandwidth
+- It is calculated by DIVIDING a REFERENCE BANDWIDTH value by the Interface bandwidth
-- The Mặc định REFERENCE BANDWIDTH is 100 mbps
+- The Default REFERENCE BANDWIDTH is 100 mbps
-    - REFERENCE: 100 mbps / Giao diện: 10 mbps = COST (10)
+    - REFERENCE: 100 mbps / Interface: 10 mbps = COST (10)
-    - REFERENCE: 100 mbps / Giao diện: 100 mbps = COST (1)
+    - REFERENCE: 100 mbps / Interface: 100 mbps = COST (1)
-    - REFERENCE: 100 mbps / Giao diện: 1000 mbps = COST (1)
+    - REFERENCE: 100 mbps / Interface: 1000 mbps = COST (1)
-    - REFERENCE: 100 mbps / Giao diện: 10000 mbps = COST (1)
+    - REFERENCE: 100 mbps / Interface: 10000 mbps = COST (1)
 - ALL COST values less than 1 will be CONVERTED to 1
 - Therefore FastEthernet (100 mbps), Gigabit Ethernet (1000 mbps), 10 Gig Ethernet, etc. are EQUAL and all have a COST of 1